SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 all communication is done via announcements.
 On the other hand, the graphic elements are communicating directly with the model.

-In the remainder of this chapter we describe the game model in detail.
+In the remainder of this chapter, we describe the game model in detail.
 If you want to move directly to building graphical elements using Bloc, you can find this model in the package `Bloc-MemoryGame-Demo`.

 ### Reviewing the card model

-Let us start with the card model: a card is an object holding a symbol to be displayed, a state representing whether it is flipped or not, and an announcer to emit state changes.
+Let us start with the card model: a card is an object holding a symbol to be displayed, a state representing whether it is flipped or not, and an announcer that emits state changes.
 This object could also be a subclass of Model which already provides announcer management.

 ```
 Object << #MgdCardModel